 Generally, employers of any size can offer an individual coverage HRA, as long as they have one employee who isn’t a self-employed owner or the spouse of a self-employed owner.
 HRAs are only for employees, not self-employed individuals.

-Depending on how much you offer and the affordability of your offer, the individual coverage HRA offer could impact employees’ eligibility for premium tax credits.
-An individual coverage HRA is considered affordable for an employee if the amount of the premium the employee would pay (after the employer’s reimbursement) for the lowest cost self-only Silver plan offered on the Marketplace is less than 9.78% of the employee’s household income for 2020 plans.
+An individual coverage HRA is considered affordable for an employee if the monthly premium the employee would pay (after the employer’s reimbursement) for the self-only lowest cost Silver plan available to them through the Marketplace in their area is less than 9.83% of 1/12 of the employee’s household income.

 The individual coverage HRA rules specify the classes.
-Employers cannot make up their own classes.
-Find a full list of available classes.
+You can't make up your own classes.
+Find a full list of available classes (PDF, 408 KB).
 The reimbursement amount you offer can also vary within each employee class based on age (not to exceed a 3:1 ratio) or number of dependents, and you can set a waiting period for new employees.
-There is also a special rule for new hires.
+There's also a special rule for new hires.
 Otherwise, you must offer the individual coverage HRA on the same terms to all employees in a class.

-You’ll also need to be aware of certain requirements if you offer an individual coverage HRA to one type of employee and traditional group health plan coverage to another type of employee.
-If you offer an individual coverage HRA only to certain employees, in some cases there are size requirements for certain classes of employees that receive an individual coverage HRA offer:
+There are certain requirements if you offer an individual coverage HRA to one type of employee and traditional group health plan coverage to another type of employee.
+If you offer an individual coverage HRA only to certain employees, in some cases, there are size requirements for certain classes of employees that get an individual coverage HRA offer:

 |Size of employer||Class size minimum|

 Fewer than 100 employees

 If you don't offer a traditional group health plan to any of your employees, these class size minimums don’t apply.

 You can set up an individual coverage HRA at any time.
 You’ll need to provide a written notice to your employees as soon as they’re eligible to participate and 90 days before the beginning of each plan year.